 Shiprock (Navajo: Tsé Bitʼaʼí, “rock with wings” or “winged rock” ) is a monadnock rising nearly 1,583 feet (482.5 m) above the high-desert plain of the Navajo Nation in San Juan County, New Mexico, United States.
 Its peak elevation is 7,177 feet (2,187.5 m) above sea level.
 It lies about 10.75 miles (17.30 km) southwest of the town of Shiprock, which is named for the peak.

 I rode 20 miles away from my planned route to Cortez to take a closer look and it is truly surreal.
 It really stands out from the surrounding area and has sort of radial arms stretching out like hands of a clock.
 Experts say it is the erosional remnant of the throat of a volcano.
 No wonder the Navajo revere and protect it.

 I couldn’t hang about, nor was I allowed to as the Navajo Nation restrict people like me camping in the vicinity, so I continued to Cortez and was pleasantly surprised when I got there that it was a really nice town with lots of restaurants, bars and motels.

 I went into one of the bars and had some spicy buffalo wings and a beer, and was entertained by some very talented and entertaining musicians.
-Before I knew it it was late and I had no chance to find a campsite and so I checked into the cheapest motel in town, one that smelt like a corner shop in England in the 1970s.
+Before I knew it it was late and I had no chance to find a campsite and so I checked into the cheapest motel in town, one that smelt of curry like a corner shop in England in the 1970s.